hydrobricks/hydrobricks-doc/doc/processes.rst

    brick the siblings' current outflow rates are subtracted so the demands sum to the available content.
 It must therefore be declared *after* the other withdrawing processes.
 No parameters.
-Used for surface runoff in the Socont ground land cover (water not infiltrated becomes runoff), in GR4J for throughfall (the net precipitation :math:`P_n` passed on to the production store), and in HBV-96 for the recharge (the complement of the beta-function infiltration, routed to the upper zone).
+Used for surface runoff in the Socont open (soil) land cover (water not infiltrated becomes runoff), in GR4J for throughfall (the net precipitation :math:`P_n` passed on to the production store), and in HBV-96 for the recharge (the complement of the beta-function infiltration, routed to the upper zone).